hamidgasmi/training.computerscience.algorithms-datastructures/README.md

     - Formally for each clause of the form (ℓ1 ∨ ℓ2 ∨ ⋯ ∨ ℓk), add an inequality m1 + m2 + ⋯ + mk ≥ 1:
         - mi = ℓi, if ℓi is a variable xj,
         - mi = (1 − xj), if li is the negation of a variable xj
-- UC San Diego Course:[Longest path Problem](https://github.com/hamidgasmi/training.computerscience.algorithms-datastructures/blob/master/4-np-complete-problems/1-np_complete_problems/17_np_complete_problems_1_search_problems.pdf)
+- UC San Diego Course: [ILP Problem](https://github.com/hamidgasmi/training.computerscience.algorithms-datastructures/blob/master/4-np-complete-problems/1-np_complete_problems/17_np_complete_problems_1_search_problems.pdf)

 </details>